 |Total Fat 0g||0%|

 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Among all of the nutty Irishman recipes available, there are two common elements: Frangelico and Irish cream.
-From there, some recipes add the kick of Irish whiskey while others prefer hot coffee.
-The key to any good nutty Irishman, though, is that perfect pairing of nuts and cream.
+Among all of the Nutty Irishman recipes available, there are two common elements: Frangelico and Irish cream.
+From there, some recipes add the kick of Irish whiskey, while others prefer hot coffee.
+The key to any good nutty Irishman, though, is that perfect pairing of nutty and creamy.

 Gather the ingredients.